qodli-ab/qookieWP/readme.txt

 Yes!
 In the QookieQloud™ settings, you can specify whether the consent manager should load for public visitors only or all visitors (including logged-in users).

-= Where can I manage cookies and consents for multiple domains? = Once your domain is registered, log in to the QookieQloud™ dashboard at https://app.qookie.cloud.
+= Where can I manage cookies and consents for multiple domains? = Once your domain is registered, log in to the QookieQloud™ dashboard at https://app.qookieqloud.com.
 You’ll be able to manage cookies, consents, and more for all your registered domains in one place.

 = Do I need to configure cookies individually? =
 The QookieQloud™ platform automatically manages cookies and consent collection for you, ensuring privacy compliance without the need for manual configuration.

 == Changelog ==

+= 1.4.3 =
+* Changed backend and loader URLS

 = 1.4.2 =
 * Fixed issue with registration in WP Consent API